krishangupta33/Comment-Toxicity-Analysis-Using-Deep-Learning/README.md

 # Comment Toxicity Analysis

 This repository contains the code to build a comment toxicity model using deep learning in Python.
-The objective is to analyze Wikipedia comments and classify them based on their toxicity.
+The objective is to analyze comments and classify them based on their toxicity.

 ## Dataset